s-macke/jor1k-toolchain-builder/README.md

 Parts are based on the book "Linux from Scratch"

-**The repository is outdated Please download http://www.jor1k.com/or1k-toolchain.tar.bz2 for the latest toolchain** Instead of "make fetchprogs", download the files in http://simulationcorner.net/toolchain-downloads/ to the downloads folder.
+**The repository is outdated Please download http://www.jor1k.com/or1k-toolchain.tar.bz2 for the latest toolchain** Instead of "make fetchprogs", download the files in http://jor1k.com/downloads to the downloads folder.
+A folder with compiled packages is available under http://jor1k.com/packages

 TOOLCHAIN